phuonglh/vn.vitk/POS.md

 * `-o <output-file>`: the name of an output file containing the tagging results (in the `tag` mode).
 Since by default, Vitk uses Hadoop file system to save results, the output file is actually a directory.
-If this is a tagging result, it contains text files in JSON format, and will be created by Vitk.
+It contains text files in JSON format, and will be created by Vitk.
 Note that this directory must not already exist, otherwise an error will be thrown because Vitk cannot overwrite an existing directory.
 If this parameter is not specified, the result is printed to the console window.
-If this is a CMM, it contains binary files in the `parquet` format of Apache Spark.
 * `-cmm <cmm-file>`: the name of a CMM file containing a tagging model.
 In the `tag` mode, this is a pre-trained CMM, while in the `train` mode, this is the resulting CMM of the training.
 If this argument is not specified, the tagger will use the default file named `dat/tag/vi/cmm`.
+This contains binary files in the `parquet` format of Apache Spark.
 * `-dim <dimension>`: this argument is only required in the `train` mode to specify the number of features (or the domain dimension) of the resulting CMM.
 The dimension is a positive integer and depends on